gearsdigital/reporter-for-kirby/README.md

 #### Preview

 You can use the preview tab to make sure your template is formatted properly.
+The preview is rendered using your issue template.

 #### Default Template